Haroonabad, Bahawalnagar: Railway

 In 1927, the branch railway line linking Fortabbas town with Bahawalnagar city was constructed.
 The railway station at Haroonabad town was built in the same year and was called Badru Wala Station.
 A grain market, a few shops and dwelling units were developed along Chaman Bazar, Railway Bazaar and Main Bazaar in the beginning.
 The establishment of irrigation system/canal system under the Satluj valley project in 1934 added to the agricultural production of the hinterland and provided a significant economic base to this small settlement.
 The construction of 3R and 4R Canals in the region brought most of the area under the irrigation system.
 The town began to flourish as a Mandi town rapidly due to increasing economic and commercial activities.

 The town was renamed as Haroonabad town after the name of Prince Haroon-ur-Rashid (1924-1972), the son of Nawab of Bahawalpur sir Sadeq Mohammad Khan V.

 Post 1947

-At the time of the partition of the subcontinent in 1947, a large number of refugees settled here and the population of the town was substantially increased.
+At the time of the partition of the subcontinent in 1947, the town was majority in Hindu (70%) and Sikh, mostly Marwari Bishnois, Jains, Punjabi Aroras, Agarwals, Ramgarhia Sikhs and Rai Sikhs.
+A large number of Muslim refugees especially from Malwa region of Punjab and Haryana, mainly Arains, Rajputs and Julahas settled here and the population of the town was substantially increased.
 Development of some residential colonies, establishment of social services like educational and health institutions and provision of public utilities made living conditions in the town more attractive and resulted in rapid growth.

+Demographics

+Population

+According to 2023 census, Haroonabad had a population of 149,679.